cdslaborg/paramonte/src/matlab/README.md

 Example Usage Instructions
 ==========================

-See the [ParaMonte MATLAB installation instructions page](https://www.cdslab.org/paramonte/generic/latest/installation/matlab/) for a quick start with examples.
++   For complete clear organized, up-to-date instructions on the build process and the installation of the ParaMonte library, visit the [ParaMonte MATLAB examples guidelines](usage/examples/matlab/).

 Citing ParaMonte